- An employment bond is an agreement that defines the terms of employment between the employer and the employee.

-- The enforcement of employment bonds for suitable employees is increasing rapidly regarding privacy concerns and skill training the employee to increase the company production.
+- The enforcement of employment bonds for suitable employees is increasing rapidly regarding privacy concerns and skill training to increase company production.

 - The employee must work under the employer for a time specified in the bond or refund the training cost and expenditure.

-- The employee is bound to provide services to the employer for a specified duration.
+- The employee must provide services to the employer for a specified duration.

-- If an employee violates the bond specified duration, they are liable to pay for the training charges that were incurred.
+- If an employee violates the bond specified duration, they are liable to pay for the incurred training charges.

 - An employment bond is used for maintaining confidentiality, a non-compete clause, and getting the training costs reimbursed in case of any violation by the employee.

-- Reservation of the trained employee for a necessary specified time is also a vital object in the employment bond as the training should not be rendered without any meaning or lucrative production for the company.
+- Reserving the trained employee for a specified time is also a vital object in the employment bond, as the training should not be rendered without any meaning or lucrative production for the company.